 At the begining, I focus on her clothes and outfits that reflect her different identities.

-I took portraits of her at home, at school, and during events.
-This project gathers archives, family objects and photographs, local newspaper documents, and postcards.
+I take portraits of her at home, at school, and during events.
+This project also gathers archives, family objects and photographs, local newspaper documents, and postcards.

 I assemble these various materials where her intimacy and the US history merge through the photographic medium.